-&lt;sup>11 https://www.rempec.org/en/our-work/pollution-preparedness-and-response/response/accident-map A recent study conducted at European level (Fernández-Macho, 2016) [18] has shown that European Atlantic countries are, in general, at higher risk of being affected by oil spills than Mediterranean and Baltic countries, with the United Kingdom most affected.
-The study developed a new risk index for analysing the potential vulnerability of coastal regions to oil spills at sea.
-The index revealed that the west coast of the UK was at highest risk of being affected by an oil spill at sea.
-Of the 25 regions most at risk from an oil spill, 20 were along the UK coast and the top three were all in the UK - Torbay, Swansea and Blackpool.
+A recent study conducted at European level (Fernández-Macho, 2016) has shown that European Atlantic countries are, in general, at higher risk of being affected by oil spills than Mediterranean and Baltic countries, with the United Kingdom most affected.
+The study developed a new risk index for analysing the potential vulnerability of coastal regions for oil spills at sea.
+The index revealed that the west coast of the UK was at the highest risk of being affected by an oil spill at sea.
+Of the 25 regions most at risk of an oil spill, 20 were along the UK coast and the top three were all in the UK - Torbay, Swansea and Blackpool.
 Of the remaining five regions, four were in Greece (Argolida, Arkadia, Korinthia and Voiotia) and one was a Spanish region (Ceuta), on the north coast of Africa.
-At the country level, countries on the Atlantic European coast, including, (in order of risk) the UK, Germany, Netherlands, France, Spain and Portugal, had the highest risks from oil spills.
-However, the Mediterranean countries of Greece, Italy, and Turkey were also among those at the most risk.
+At country level, countries on the Atlantic European coast, including (in order of risk) the UK, Germany, the Netherlands, France, Spain and Portugal, had the highest risks of oil spills.
+However, the Mediterranean countries of Greece, Italy, and Turkey were also among those at most risk.